The Ultimate Christchurch Walking Tour

 f) High Street

 This stretch provides insight into some of the demolition sites still awaiting development, and therefore a snapshot of what life has been like for Cantabrians for some time.
-Great food and beverage options abound including Strange's Lane, Smash Palace, C1, Dux Central, Potsticker Dumpling Bar... you get the idea!
+Great food and beverage options abound including Little High Eatery (our personal fave), Strange's Lane, Smash Palace, C1, Dux Central, Potsticker Dumpling Bar... you get the idea!

 g) Cardboard Cathedral + earthquake memorial sites

-These unique and moving sites have been discussed frequently since their inception.
+These unique and moving sites have been hotly debated since their inception.
 Reflect at the site of the CTV building and the 185 White Chairs.
 Take a peak inside the Cardboard Cathedral and puzzle over how the heck it stays standing!

 h) Margaret Mahy Playground

 We can assure you it's not just children that get excited about this massive development.
 It's a pretty cool thing to be plonked right in the middle of town and we challenge you to resist the temptation of trying it yourself (not really - let that inner child out!)

 By this time there's a good chance you're ready for a sit down (and another ice cream/cookie/beverage).
 Put your feet up with some food and drink - you've earned it.

 Thanks to Christchurch and Canterbury Tourism for the use of their imagery.